 Some of our volunteers have written about their experiences, and there have also been accounts of journeys published in the press.
 Extracts from this material will give you some idea of what our journeys are like for those who take part in them, and the conditions in Sinai for the local community.

 The statements in these documents represent the personal views of the writer, and do not necessarily represent the official policy or position of the Makhad Trust on any of the issues to which they relate.

-The poet Jay Ramsey went to Sinai in March 2010 on a retreat organised by Makhad Journeys and wrote a series of poems, SINAI desert fast and desert feast after this journey.
+The poet Jay Ramsey was another participant and went to Sinai in March 2010 on a retreat organised by Makhad Journeys where he wrote a series of poems, SINAI desert fast and desert feast after this journey.
 Jay was an influential presence on the poetry scene for over thirty years and came into his own as a voice for transformative spiritual, political and psychological awareness.
 He believed that poetry has a unique catalytic role.
 Many people have found a journey to Sinai to be transformative so the juxtaposition of poetry and the Sinai landscape makes for a potent mix.
 Sadly, Jay died on 30 December 2018, two months after the publication of his last and most ambitious book, The Dangerous Book.
 You can find his books and other works by visiting awenpublications.co.uk.